michaelmech/Technical-Analysis-Algorithms/README.md

 # TacticalAssetAllocation
-Python Code for Tactical Asset Allocation and Portfolio Optimization
+Python Code for Tactical Asset Allocation and Portfolio Optimization.
+This is done via a Google Colab Notebook.